 “An outright ban on features that speed up play or give the illusion of control over the outcome and slot spin speeds faster than 2.5 seconds.”

-This will probably mean your turbo spin feature will be turned off on most slots in the UK.
+This will probably mean your turbo spin feature will be turned off on most slots in the European.
 The other restriction here is less well defined.
 Features that give the illusion of control over the outcome might cover a number of features, including flashing lights or meters that encourage timed pressing of a spin button.
-That’s a technical issue and one that slots designers are probably going to have to negotiate with the UK GC as new titles are released.
+That’s a technical issue and one that slots designers are probably going to have to negotiate with the European GC as new titles are released.

 4 – Telling the truth